 A very curious tradition now takes place.
-At the table is a bag with three compartments and three pieces of motza.
-The middle piece of motza is taken out, broken, and half is put back into the bag.
+At the table is a bag with three compartments and three pieces of matzah.
+The middle piece of matzah is taken out, broken, and half is put back into the bag.
 The other half is wrapped in a linen napkin and hidden, to be taken out later, after the meal.

 The seder plate

 The rabbis have devised a series of object lessons to keep the attention of the little ones during the Passover seder.
-These items are tasted by each person, as each is instructed to feel as if they themselves had taken part in the flight from Egypt.
+Each person tastes each item so that they may feel as if they themselves had taken part in the flight from Egypt.

 Karpas – greens

 The first item taken is the karpas, or greens (usually parsley), which is a symbol of life.
 The parsley is dipped in salt water, a symbol of tears, and eaten, to remind us that life for our ancestors was immersed in tears.

 A roasted egg is on the seder plate to bring to mind the roasted daily temple sacrifice that no longer can be offered because the temple no longer stands.
 In the very midst of the Passover Seder, the Jewish people are reminded that they have no sacrifice to make them righteous before God.

 This is usually ground horseradish, and enough is eaten (with matzah) to bring a tear to the eyes.
 We cannot appreciate the sweetness of redemption unless we first experience for ourselves the bitterness of slavery.